Palai Central Bank: Hurdles

 In March 1957, H V R Iyengar became Governor of RBI.
-He had succeeded B Rama Rau who had resigned due to differences with the Finance Minister after a long period of nearly eight years in office.
+He had succeeded B Rama Rau, who resigned due to differences with the Finance Minister after a long period of nearly eight years in office.
 Iyengar's tenure as Governor was a tumultuous period in the history of Indian banking.

-The year 1956 saw the birth of Kerala State and a year later in 1957 Kerala registered another first by voting to power the world's first communist government to be elected through the ballot box.
-Meanwhile, in Delhi, Jawaharlal Nehru's two finance ministers had resigned in quick succession and Morarji Desai became the new Finance Minister in March 1958.
-Nehru soon became aware of the adamant and uncompromising attitude of Desai.
+The year 1956 saw the birth of Kerala State, and a year later, in 1957, Kerala registered another first by voting to power the world's first communist government to be elected through the ballot box.
+Meanwhile, in Delhi, Jawaharlal Nehru's two finance ministers resigned in quick succession and Morarji Desai became the new Finance Minister in March 1958.
+Nehru soon became aware of Desai's adamant and uncompromising attitude.

-In 1959, seven banks controlled by the erstwhile native states – including State Bank of Travancore – were nationalised by Government of India and made subsidiaries of State Bank of India.
-Towards the end of that year RBI, under the influence of the north Indian bankers' lobby, initiated a series of steps in Palai Central Bank.
+In 1959, seven banks controlled by the erstwhile native states – including the State Bank of Travancore – were nationalized by the Government of India and made subsidiaries of the State Bank of India.
+Towards the end of that year, RBI, under the influence of the north Indian bankers' lobby, initiated a series of steps in the Palai Central Bank.
 These steps, taken with the stated object of improving the bank's working, were apparently aimed at wrecking the institution.
-It asked Joseph Augusti to retire from the board of directors of the bank.
+It asked Joseph Augusti to retire from the bank's board of directors.
 Also, K M George was asked to step down from the post of chief executive officer and to continue as Secretary of the bank.
 An outsider – an official of the State Bank of India – was appointed as the bank's new chief executive officer.
 Following these moves, some of the bank's depositors lost confidence in the institution and withdrew their deposits.
 Some people felt that RBI wanted to create a crisis in the bank to facilitate its closure.
 However, the crisis did not occur as the run on deposits soon ceased, and some of the depositors even made re-deposits.